Do you love solo lunches?

 Sometimes just sitting in the car with the sunroof open, studying the shapes of clouds drifting overhead.

-Right as we were leaving, a prayer suddenly came over the loudspeaker, followed by the sound of church bells echoing through the park.
+Right as we were leaving, a prayer came over the loudspeaker, followed by the sound of church bells echoing through the park.

-It felt strangely grounding.
+It felt appropriately grounding.

 Errands.